At a Glance - The 3D Coordinate System

 Graph a rectangular prism that contains the origin (0, 0, 0) and the point G (5, 7, 3) as vertices.
 Then, find its volume.

-Clarisse and Lorraine, two chickens, get into a fight.
+Two chickens named Clarisse and Lorraine get into a fight.
 They were right next to each other, but Clarisse walks 7 feet north, 3 feet east, and flutters onto a fence that's 2 feet tall.
 Lorraine walks 1 foot north (to try and make up with Clarisse), but then decides against it and walks 9 feet west.
-What's the smallest distance between them?
+What's the shortest distance between them?